facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

     }
 ```

-MyApiClient is done this way: it has a constructor that initialize the http client
-and a method who retrieves foo from the API.
+MyApiClient has a constructor that initialize the HTTP client and a method who retrieves "foo" from the API.

 ```php
 <?php